June 24, 2026

 What is bill pay?

 According to the Federal Reserve of Atlanta, just 7% of bills were paid with checks in 2024, down from 19% in 2020.
-Meanwhile, McKinsey & Company found that online digital payments increased from 46% in 2019 to nearly 70% in 2024.
+McKinsey & Company found that online digital payments increased from 46% in 2019 to nearly 70% in 2024.
+The shift from paper to electronic bill pay reflects broader adoption of digital payment infrastructure across business and consumer finance.

 The core purpose of bill pay is to simplify payment management while maintaining accurate records.
-Many business owners mistakenly think bill pay only works for recurring expenses, but these platforms handle one-time payments, variable amounts, and urgent transfers just as effectively.
+You might think bill pay only works for recurring expenses, but it handles one-time payments, variable amounts, and urgent transfers just as effectively.

-Another common misconception is that bill pay services replace your accounting software.
-In reality, they complement your existing financial tools by executing payments while your accounting system tracks and categorizes them.
+Bill pay doesn't replace your accounting software.
+It complements your existing financial tools by executing payments while your accounting system tracks and categorizes them.
 This integration keeps your financial data synchronized across platforms.

 Personal vs. business bill pay